0beqz/screen-space-reflections/readme.md

 - `ior`: Index of Refraction, used for calculating fresnel; reflections tend to be more intense the steeper the angle between them and the viewer is, the ior parameter set how much the intensity varies

-- `STRETCH_MISSED_RAYS`: if there should still be reflections for rays for which a reflecting point couldn't be found; enabling this will result in stretched looking reflections which can look good or bad depending on the angle
+- `ALLOW_MISSED_RAYS`: if there should still be reflections for rays for which a reflecting point couldn't be found; enabling this will result in stretched looking reflections which can look good or bad depending on the angle

 - `USE_MRT`: WebGL2 only - whether to use multiple render targets when rendering the G-buffers (normals, depth and roughness); using them can improve performance as they will render all information to multiple buffers for each fragment in one run; this setting can't be changed during run-time